233679/Class-notes/Computer-Science/Revision/Component 1.5/Computing Legislation.md

 ### Copyright 1988
 You know what this is

-### Regulation of Investigatory Services Act 200
+### Regulation of Investigatory Powers Act 2000
 Regards surveillance of the population.

+Requires:
+- ISPs to assist in surveillance (secretly)
+- Enables mass surveillance of internet communications
+- Certain public bodies can demand access to private information
+- Prevents information from interception warrants being revealed in court